 There are a variety of things that can lead to leg cramps.
-But, it’s important to note that there is often no explanation at all for leg cramps.
-Because they often happen at night when our legs are slightly bent and our feet are pointed downward, some have suggested that this tightening triggers a spasm.
+But it’s also important to note there’s often no explanation at all for leg cramps.

-There are certain activities that make you more prone to lower leg cramps.
-These include exercises that rely heavily on the leg muscles, such as recreational running, weight training the legs, or sports that require a lot of running.
+There are certain activities that make you more prone to leg cramps.
+These include exercises that rely heavily on the leg muscles, such as:

-You can prevent activity-related leg cramps by drinking plenty of water and taking it easy and not exercising when you are fatigued.
+You can prevent activity-related leg cramps by drinking plenty of water and taking it easy.
+Avoid exercising when you’re fatigued.